Board and Sub Committees

 - Andrew Quinn, Non-Executive Director

-A 40 year veteran of the mining industry, Andy graduated with a BSc (Hons) in Mineral Exploitation (mining engineering) from Cardiff University.
+A plus 40 year veteran of the mining industry, Andy graduated with a BSc (Hons) in Mineral Exploitation (mining engineering) from Cardiff University.
 He began his career in Anglo American's gold division in in South Africa in 1975, holding various management and technical positions.
 He worked briefly for Greenbushes Tin in Australia before joining the Mining Journal in 1982 as editor of its gold publications.
-In 1984 he joined James Capel (later HSBC Investment Banking), ultimately heading its mining corporate finance activities for 6 years from late 1989, before joining the Canadian Imperial Bank of Commerce (CIBC) in 1996.
+In 1984 he joined James Capel (later HSBC Investment Banking), ultimately heading its mining corporate finance activities for six years from late 1989, before joining the Canadian Imperial Bank of Commerce (CIBC) in 1996.

 Andy retired at the end of 2011 from his position as CIBC's head of mining investment banking for Europe and Africa after 15 years in the role.
 He is a member of the Institute of Materials, Minerals and Mining.
+He joined the Board in 2016.

 - Sid Tipples, Managing Director, J.P.
 Morgan's Global Base and Precious Metals Trading Business